 - Fuel and other miscellaneous expenditure accumulates to 20% of the total minimum wage

-In 2019, a new panel suggested new criteria for calculating minimum wage in India, although it is not yet implemented.
-These include:
+In 2019, a new panel suggested new criteria for calculating minimum wage in India.
+However, these recommendations are yet to be implemented:

-- The new minimum consumption unit is suggested to get increased to 3.6 units.
+- The new minimum consumption unit can be increased to 3.6 units.

-- And keeping in mind all these criteria, the committee suggested the new national minimum wage should get increased to Rs 375/day or Rs 9750 per month from the previous 176/day.
+- Keeping in mind all these criteria, the committee suggested the new national minimum wage should be increased to Rs 375/day or Rs 9750/month from the previous 176/day.

-Why does India have no national minimum wage?
+Why does India not have a national minimum wage?

-The welfare of labourers in all employment categories, whether skilled, semi-skilled or unskilled, is considered a state or central government subject.
-So, it is a multi-jurisdictional issue.
+The welfare of labourers in all employment categories, regardless of whether the labour is skilled, semi-skilled, or unskilled, is a state or central government subject.
+Therefore, their welfare is a multi-jurisdictional issue.

-According to the code of wages act, 2019, minimum wages should get received by state governments.
+According to the code of the Wages Act, 2019, minimum wages should be determined by state governments.